nevilgeorge/www-blog/index.md

 # nevil george
 Hi, I'm __Nevil__.

-I'm in my 5th year as a software engineer at __Uber__.
+This is my 5th year as a software engineer at __Uber__.
-I spent my first 3 years working in the Maps domain in San Francisco, and the rest of my time in Payments.
+I spent my first 3 years working in the Maps domain, and the rest of my time in Payments.

 Prior to Uber, I was an engineering student at __Northwestern__.